 Didactic clinical teaching will be provided at the clinical locations and residents will be encouraged to follow the CPSP course guidelines.
 There will be weekly dedicated sessions each for journal club, resident's presentation and orthodontic treatment planning where different aspects of patient care will be presented and discussed by the faculty.
-In addition there will be monthly sessions on hands-on orthodontic exercise as well as on group discussion.
 Residents will be required to present a research project once a year in the surgical grand round.

 Residents will be evaluated on a quarterly basis which involves a written and/or a clinical/viva voce component at all levels.

 Clinical research is an integral part of the overall activities of the dental service staff.
 Residents will be required to pursue various clinical research projects during their training period.
 The diverse clinical and research materials that are available at AKUH Dental Clinic allow for clinical research in a variety of areas.

 Scheduled teaching sessions will be in the form of lectures, tutorials, resident presentations, teaching rounds, etc.